Nym gets $6M for its anonymous overlay mixnet to sell privacy as a service – TechCrunch

 “We assume the enemy is observing everything in our software,” he adds.
 “We are not what we call ‘security through obscurity’ — security through obscurity means you assume the enemy just can’t see everything; isn’t looking at your software too carefully; doesn’t know where all your servers are.
 But — realistically — in an age of mass surveillance, the enemy will know where all your services are and they can observe all the packets coming in, all the packets coming out.
 And that’s a real problem for decentralized networks.”

-Post-Snowden, there’s certainly been growing interest in privacy by design — and a handful of startups and companies have been able to build momentum for services that promise to shield users’ data, such as DuckDuckGo (non-tracking search); Protonmail (e2e encrypted email); and Brave (privacy-safe browsing).
-Apple has also, of course, very successfully markets its premium hardware under a ‘privacy respecting’ banner.
+Post-Snowden, there’s certainly been growing interest in privacy by design — and a handful of startups and companies have been able to build momentum for services that promise to shield users’ data, such as DuckDuckGo (nontracking search); Protonmail (E2E encrypted email); and Brave (privacy-safe browsing).
+Apple has also, of course, very successfully markets its premium hardware under a “privacy respecting” banner.

 Halpin says he wants Nym to be part of that movement; building privacy tech that can touch the mainstream.

-“Because there’s so much venture capital floating into the market right now I think we have a once in a generation chance — just as everyone was excited about p2p in 2000 — we have a once in a generation chance to build privacy technology and we should build companies which natively support privacy, rather than just trying to bolt it on, in a half hearted manner, onto non-privacy respecting business models.
+“Because there’s so much venture capital floating into the market right now I think we have a once in a generation chance — just as everyone was excited about P2P in 2000 — we have a once in a generation chance to build privacy technology and we should build companies which natively support privacy, rather than just trying to bolt it on, in a half hearted manner, onto non-privacy respecting business models.

 “Now I think the real question — which is why we didn’t raise more money — is, is there enough consumer and business demand that we can actually discover what the cost of privacy actually is?
 How much are people willing to pay for it and how much does it cost?
 And what we do is we do privacy on such a fundamental level is we say what is the cost of a privacy-enhanced byte or packet?
 So that’s what we’re trying to figure out: How much would people pay just for a privacy-enhanced byte and how much does just a privacy enhanced byte cost?
 And is this a small enough marginal cost that it can be added to all sorts of systems — just as we added TLS to all sorts of systems and encryption.”